ECNTechnology/mycloudpbx-kb/guides/inbound-1300/readme.md

 ---
 An Inbound 1300 service allows customers to call your business from anywhere in Australia by dialling a single, national 1300 or 1800 number.

+Your 1300 number can be configured with a number of options.

+* **Divert Function:** Divert to landline / mobile.
+* **State Based Routing:** Calls can be routed differently based on the location of the caller.
+* **Time of Day Based Routing:** Calls can be routed differently based on the time of the call.

 This guide will show you how to configure your service.

-# Logging into the Management Portal
+## Logging into the Management Portal

 To log into the Management Portal head to <https://my.ecn.net.au> and enter your Username & Password.